zawmh96/AWS-Hands-on-Projects/project01/README.md

 ## Prerequisites

-- AWS user credentials (access ID and key)
+- AWS IAM user credentials (access ID and key) and IAM Role
 - Configured AWS credentials on your local machine
 - A key pair for the instance